JEVS Human Services

 Over the course of the Fellowship year, the Fellow will:

-- Continue to gather the recent research from the field about GED instruction and adult literacy
+- Continue to gather the recent research from the field about HSE instruction and adult literacy

-- Facilitate a professional learning community (PLC) of GED instructors
+- Facilitate our professional learning community (PLC) of HSE instructors

-- Create a GED instructor professional development sustainability plan to ensure that GED instruction continues to be informed by the most up-to-date instruction practices
+- Enact an organization sustainability plan to ensure that high school equivalency instruction continues to be systematized across the agency.

 Skills/qualifications a fellow should have to succeed in the position: